Physique photography: History

 The early 20th century saw a sharp increase in interest in weightlifting and bodybuilding, partly spurred by the "physical culture" movement.
-Magazines devoted to physical culture began to appear in the 1890s with titles like Eugen Sandow's Physical Culture and increased in number and popularity through the early 20th century.
+Magazines devoted to physical culture began to appear in the 1890s with titles like Sandow's Magazine of Physical Culture (Physical Culture during its first year of publication) and increased in number and popularity through the early 20th century.
 Images of muscular athletes and bodybuilders also became common fodder in the wider press, and in visual media like postcards, which experienced a boom in popularity between 1900 and 1920.

 By 1920, the demand for these photographs was sufficient to support photographers who dedicated themselves entirely to physique photography, such as John Hernic.

 Scholar Thomas Waugh dates the first appearance of a "systematic crypto-gay subculture" working behind the scenes of the bodybuilding sphere to the 1930s.
 Gay physique photographers working during this era included Edwin F. Townsend, Earle Forbes, Robert Gebhart, Al Urban, Lon Hanagan, Lou Melan, Barton Horvath, and Dick Falcon (all but the last operating in New York City).

 Another early nexus for gay men's involvement in the physique world were bodybuilding competitions.
 The first of the modern bodybuilding competitions, Mr. America, began in 1939.
 According to Bob Mizer, it was an "open secret" that gay men comprised a large portion of the audience for these competitions, in which men would display their muscled bodies on stage in skimpy costumes.
 Gay men also became involved behind-the-scenes in the bodybuilding community, organizing competitions, and working as event photographers.